 7. Get Started with Social Media

-The final step to starting a successful travel blog is to set up your social media profiles and get connected in Facebook travel blogger groups.
-These two things will help you reach a larger audience and promote your content more than any other things you can do.
+The final step to starting a successful blog is to set up your social media profiles and get connected in Facebook blogger groups.
+These two things will help you reach a larger audience and promote your content more than any other thing you can do.

 In order to win at Pinterest, you need to:

-- Set up a profile and start filling it out with awesome travel pins in at least a dozen top travel boards.
+- Set up a profile and start filling it out with awesome pins in at least a dozen top keyword-driven boards.

 - Create Pinterest-friendly images for every post your publish.
-Pin the image yourself to your own travel blog board and to at least 2 other boards (preferrably large group boards).
-If you don’t add pinterest-friendly images to your posts, you can’t expect anyone to want to share your pins on their board.
-Make your images tall (preferably 735px x 1102px.)
+If you don’t add Pinterest-friendly images to your posts, you can’t expect anyone to want to share your pins on their board.
+Make your images 2:3 in dimension.

 Here’s what I do:

 - Publish my post.

 - Go to bitly.com and transform my long URL into a shortened one, then post on Twitter using my bitly URL.

 - Use the social share buttons on my post to pin to my Pinterest board and to Tailwind for scheduling.

 - Mention it in an Instagram post